Felipegg2/Python_Project/README.md

    ### 📈 Scatter plot: Illustrates the correlation between companies' values and their profits.

 The correlation between these variables was 0.865, signifying a strong positive relationship between the data in both of them.
-Therefore, it can be inferred that as a company's size increases, its profits are more likely to increase as well.
+Therefore, it can be inferred that as a company's value increases, its profits are more likely to increase as well.

 ![image](https://github.com/Felipegg2/Python_Project/assets/147356131/65c18713-58aa-4f45-8042-b8e4acf64a71)